OA-WCVP/wcvp-gbif-processing/README.md

 ## Background

-The GBIF taxonomy is available as a download
+The GBIF taxonomy is available as a download, and the WCVP taxonomy has been made available to authors invited for the special issue.

+This integration process has been adapted from one coded in R by [Barnaby Walker](https://www.github.com/barnabywalker).
+This is available in [DarkSpots/wcvp-gbif-processing](https://github.com/DarkSpots/wcvp-gbif-processing) and for convenience / comparison the R scripts have been copied to the `resources` directory in this repository.

 ## Research questions